Vik-Maharaj/employee-tracker/README.md

 ![Vik's Team Profile Generator Testing Example Video](src/employee-tracker-initialize-server-example.gif)

-You will then be informed that the program has started, and will then be given prompts and can select from various options the information you would like to request or modify.
+You will then be informed that the program has started, and will be given prompts and can select from the various options information you would like to request or modify.

 Here is an example of the application from the CLI: